Low Government Performance and Uncivil Political Posts on Social Media: Evidence from the COVID-19 Crisis in the US: Methods

-\sspace Combining the above data with other data, the present study constructed a state-level time-series dataset that comprised 18,250 observations (50 states $\times$ 365 days) and included state-level daily numbers of uncivil tweets directed at state governors, tweets posted by state governors, COVID-19 cases, PCR tests, and a dummy indicator for the presence of lockdown policies.
-The numbers of tweets posted by state governors were retrieved via Twitter API.
-The numbers of COVID-19 cases and PCR tests were retrieved from the \citetitle{USDHHS2021} \parencite{USDHHS2021}.\footnote{The present study used the numbers of positive cases from PCR tests as an indicator for the numbers of COVID-19 cases.
-Strictly speaking, infections with COVID-19 were diagnosed not only by PCR testing but also in other ways.
-Data from the Centers for Disease Control and Prevention (\citeauthor{CDCdata2021} [CDC], \citeyear{CDCdata2021}) record the numbers of infections based on both PCR testing and other diagnoses.
-However, the data from CDC have the problem of recording a few unnatural values (negative or unnaturally large values) due to fluctuating criteria for diagnosis (for details, see CDC, \citeyear{CDCdata2021}).
-In contrast, data from the U.S. Department of Health $\&$ Human Services record the number of infections based only on PCR testing and seem not to record such unnatural values.
-The present study used the latter data and thus the numbers of positive cases of PCR tests as an indicator for the numbers of COVID-19 cases because the latter do not need complicated data processing such as anomaly detection and missing value imputation.} An indicator for lockdown policies was retrieved from the \citetitle{Hale2021} \parencite{Hale2021}.\footnote{The present study used the variable ``C6\_Stay at home requirements'' from \textcite{Hale2021}, which represents the daily levels of lockdown policies by states.
-This variable was originally coded at four levels: 0 = \textit{no measures}, 1 = \textit{recommend not leaving house}, 2 = \textit{require not leaving house with exceptions for daily exercise, grocery shopping, and ``essential'' trips}, and 3 = \textit{require not leaving house with minimal exceptions}.
-The present study recoded 0 and 1 as 0 = \textit{no lockdown policy}, and 2 and 3 as 1 = \textit{with lockdown policy}.} Table \ref{descriptive} shows descriptive statistics for the dataset.
+Combining the above data with other data from several sources, the present study constructed a state-level time series dataset.
+The dataset comprised 18,250 observations (50 states $\times$ 365 days) and included state-level daily numbers of uncivil posts directed at state governors, posts posted by state governors, COVID-19 cases, PCR tests, and dummy indicators for the presence of lockdown and mask policies.
+The numbers of posts posted by state governors were retrieved via X/Twitter API.
+The numbers of COVID-19 cases and PCR tests were retrieved from the ``COVID-19 Diagnostic Laboratory Testing (PCR Testing) Time Series'' (U.S. Department of Health \& Human Services [HHS], 2023a, 2023b) .\footnote{The present study used the numbers of positive cases from PCR tests as an indicator of the numbers of COVID-19 cases.
+This dataset has several versions, which are listed by the archive repository (HHS, 2023b) .
+The present study used the version that was uploaded on May 30, 2023 (\url{https://us-dhhs-aa.s3.us-east-2.amazonaws.com/j8mb-icvb_2023-05-30T12-05-12.csv}).} Indicators for lockdown and mask policies were retrieved from the ``Oxford COVID-19 Government Response Tracker'' (Hale et al., 2021, 2023) .\footnote{The present study used the file ``OxCGRT\_compact\_subnational\_v1.csv`` (retrieved July 27, 2023, from \url{https://github.com/OxCGRT/covid-policy-dataset/blob/main/data/OxCGRT\_compact\_subnational\_v1.csv}).
+Regarding lockdowns, the dataset included the variable ``C6M\_Stay.at.home.requirements'', which was rated on an ordinal scale ranging from 0 to 3.
+The present study re-coded this variable to take the value of 1 if the original value is 2 or 3 and 0 otherwise, to create a dummy variable for lockdown.
+Regarding mask requirements, the dataset included the variable ``H6M\_Facial.Coverings'', which was scored on an ordinal scale ranging from 0 to 4.
+The present study re-coded this variable to take the value of 1 if the original value is 3 or 4 and 0 otherwise, to create a dummy variable for strong mask requirement. } Table \ref{descriptive} presents the descriptive statistics for the dataset of the present study.